 There are a number of browsers with inbuilt password managers and honestly, they’re just okay-ish.
 While they cannot replace full-fledged password manager apps, they’re better than nothing.

 Browser-based password managers are better than having nothing.

-When you use Chrome and enter a password for the first time on a new website, you’ll get a prompt asking you if you want to save that password.
+When you use Chrome or any of the good Chrome alternative browsers and enter a password for the first time on a new website, you’ll get a prompt asking you if you want to save that password.
 That’s Chrome’s password manager right there.

 You can select Save if you want to save that password or click on Not Now if you don’t want to save it.

 It’s convenient, I’ll give it that.
 Built-in password managers don’t need separate installation and they’ll store the passwords automatically.

 Note: Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you decide to use some of the services listed.
 I don’t recommend anything I don’t personally use, however, and the same holds true here.